 Activities that are incidental to the delivery of Personal Assistance Services are provided only when neither the participant nor anyone else in the household is capable of performing or financially providing for them, and where no other relative, caregiver, landlord, community/volunteer agency, or third party payer is capable of or responsible for their provision.

-Personal Assistance Services cannot be provided simultaneously with Home Health Aide, Respite, Participant-Directed Community Supports or Participant-Directed Goods and Services.
+Personal Assistance Services cannot be provided simultaneously with Respite.
 An individual cannot provide both Personal Assistance Services and Non-Medical Transportation simultaneously.